 - Your enterprise must safeguard the funds it receives from the users of its payment services, either by using a customer accounts foundation (stichting derdengelden), taking out an insurance policy or obtaining a guarantee from a bank or insurer.

 The exemption regulation is not expected to change following the implementation of PSD2.
 It is not possible to apply for exemption for the new payment services 7 and 8 introduced in PSD2.

 Entry in the register

 Once you have established that your enterprise meets the conditions listed above, you may request that we enter it in the public register as an exempt payment service provider.
-Please complete the notification form , sign it, enclose all required documents and send it to:
+Please complete the notification form, sign it and enclose all required documents.

 We will then verify whether your enterprise qualifies as a payment service provider and, if so, whether it meets all the conditions for exemption.
 If it does, we will enter your organisation in our public register as an exempt payment service provider and you may start providing services.
-If it does not, please be aware that you may require DNB authorisation and must take action in good time.
+If you fail to do this, please be aware that you may require a licence from DNB and must take action in good time.

 Obligations of an exempt payment service provider

 Pursuant to Section 1a(4) of the Exemption Regulation under the Wft, every exempt payment service provider is obliged to notify DNB of changes in its situation that are relevant to its exemption.
 Examples include an increase in the geographic scope of its services, e.g. if it starts providing services to parties outside the Netherlands, a change in directors' antecedents or expected payment transactions in excess of the monthly EUR 3 million threshold.
 If an enterprise no longer meets the conditions for exemption, the exemption ceases to apply with immediate effect by operation of law.
 You must therefore anticipate such changes and start preparations to apply for a licence in good time.
 Otherwise, you run the risk of non-compliance and of being forced to stop providing payment services.